Global issues confront us daily – climate change and environmental devastation, conflict and terrorism, economic crises, poverty and disease.

 International Week is the largest annual education extracurricular event on campus and fosters global citizenship through engagement with today's most pressing issues.

-One of the University of Alberta’s signature events, International Week (or I-Week) features over 60 free events designed to instigate new thoughts, inspire discussions and animate debates on current global issues.
+One of the University of Alberta’s signature events, International Week (or I-Week) features free events designed to instigate new thoughts, inspire discussions and animate debates on current global issues.
 I-Week’s award-winning program is developed each year in partnership with all segments of the U of A community—students, staff and faculty—as well as government departments, non-governmental organizations and civil society.

 “International Week is a key activity of the University of Alberta integrating learning, discovery and citizenship.
 I-Week enhances the global perspective and intercultural climate of our campus: inspires students, faculty and staff to engage in activities that develop leadership, and foster social and moral responsibility: and supports community engagement by linking the local and global, the near and the far.
 All of these are integral to our vision and mission.
 I am proud of International Week’s contribution to global education and global citizenship through its 25 year history.” - University of Alberta President Indira Samarasekera, 2010